makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP3.md

  As mentioned in the mandate, GovAlpha will always aim to have at least three Facilitators, who should be considered equal in terms of budgetary control, powers, and authority.
 There are three main reasons why three facilitators are the target number.
 1. **Redundancy** - With at least three facilitators the Core Unit can recover from any two facilitators leaving the Unit unexpectedly.
 This also facilitates time-off and more forgiving working practices.
-2. **Measured Decision-Making** - Given that the Facilitators of GovAlpha will be required to determine lines of action in the face of ambiguity in governance processes, it is imperative that they are able to discuss the issues privately with others in the same position.
+2. **Measured Decision-Making** - Given that the Facilitators of GovAlpha will be required to determine lines of action in the face of ambiguity in governance processes, they must be able to discuss the issues privately with others in the same position.
 3. **Representation** - MakerDAO is aimed to be a global organization.
 As far as possible, participants within Maker Governance should feel represented within GovAlpha by a Facilitator from their area of the world.

 GovAlpha's Facilitators are responsible for ensuring that GovAlpha fulfills its mandate.